 An error occurred, could you double-check your email?

 You have subscribed successfully

 Holmfirth 2 miles; Glossop 16 miles.

-The old traditional pennine village of Hepworth is situated in the heart of the beautiful Holme Valley, on the edge of the West Yorkshire Pennines.
-Mentioned in the Doomsday Book, the village is made up of lovely old stone cottages, a beautiful church and an excellent pub/restaurant.
-The village has many traditions including the centuries old Hepworth Feast, which commemorates the end of the Great Plague in Hepworth and is held annually on the last Saturday in June.
+The old traditional Pennine village of Hepworth is situated in the heart of the beautiful Holme Valley, on the edge of the West Yorkshire Pennines.
+Mentioned in the Doomsday Book, the village is made up of lovely old stone cottages, a beautiful church and excellent pubs, restaurants and cafes.
+The village has many traditions including the centuries old Hepworth Feast, which commemorates the end of the Great Plague in Hepworth and is held annually on the last Monday in June.
 Hepworth along with its nearby neighbour Holmfirth, will be remembered by most as being the home of Compo, Cleggy and Nora Batty, from the long running comedy series 'Last of the Summer Wine', whilst the nearby Colne Valley is home to the fictional 'Skelthwaite' from the successful TV series 'Where the Heart Is'.
 A lovely area steeped in history where visitors always enjoy the genuine hospitality of a thriving local community.